Pinyin Zhou logo Pinyin Joe's

 Click each image above to see the U.S. prices on Amazon.com.

-You can read and write Chinese in all major versions of Windows 7: Home Premium, Professional and Ultimate.
-I have even seen the same features in Windows Starter netbooks sold in the US.
-Chinese features are also available in Windows 7 Enterprise, if your license includes these features and if your IT department decides to install them.
-IT departments sometimes customize Enterprise and Professonal to remove language features.
-I am not certain if Chinese features are included in Home Basic/Starter for all markets, but as I said I've seen them in Starter in the US.
+You can read and write Chinese in all major versions of Windows 7 and Vista: Starter, Home Premium, Vista Business, Win 7 Professional, and Ultimate.
+Chinese features are also available in Enterprise, if your license includes these features and if your IT department decides to install them.
+IT departments sometimes customize Enterprise and Business/Professonal installations to remove language features.
+I think there was also a version of Vista called Home Basic, but I've never seen it so I can't comment on that one.

 Unlike Windows XP, in Windows Vista and Windows 7 you do not need to "enable East Asian languages" as a separate step after installation of the system.
 The new Windows can display Chinese characters as soon as you start up the first time.